basileMarchand/basictools-frozen/docs/ParaViewAndOthersExternalTools.rst

 * Filters: Some of the mesh treatment functionalities of BasicTools are exposed as vtk filters.

 Be aware that the use of this functionalities involve a format conversion between the vtk and the BasicTools internal format.
+Be aware that your Python installation version may not be compatible with Python version of ParaView.

 MeshIO [#meshio]_